Grain Inspection Services

 The primary function of official grain inspection is to facilitate the marketing and sale of grain by providing accurate and consistent inspection and weighing information that describes the quantity and quality of grain being bought and sold.

 Official agencies are strictly guided by the U.S. Grain Standards Act and follow established inspection standards based on standardized procedures, techniques and equipment.
-U.S. and international grain buyers rely on official certificates ensure they are getting what they pay for when purchasing grain.
+U.S. and international grain buyers rely on official certificates to ensure they are getting what they pay for when purchasing grain.
 Official certificates are considered legal documents that are admissible in court in the event of a dispute.

 While official inspection is not mandated by law, producers, merchandisers and buyers all benefit from utilizing the official grain inspection system.
 Official inspection agencies like GIS are required to adhere to strict quality control measures and are subjected to federal compliance audits every three years to ensure that customers of the official system receive accurate and consistent grades.